utking/hackernews_digest_rust/README.md

 Database connection agreement:

 * For `sqlite3`, the Database DSN string must contain the name of the DB file (i.e., `./news.db`).
-* For `mysql`, the DNS must be in the form of `mysql://user:password@host:port/db-name`.
+* For `mysql`, the DSN must be in the form of `mysql://user:password@host:port/db-name`.
 See https://docs.diesel.rs/2.1.x/diesel/mysql/struct.MysqlConnection.html for additional options. (!) libmysqlclient must be installed in the systemd for Mysql backend to work.

 #### Digest output